ibm-cloud-docs/monitoring/index.md

 For more information, see [Configuring a Sysdig agent](/docs/services/Monitoring-with-Sysdig/config_agent.html#config_agent) and [Removing a Sysdig agent](/docs/services/Monitoring-with-Sysdig/remove_agent.html#remove_agent).

+After the Sysdig agent is deployed, collection and forwarding of metrics to the instance is automatic.
+The Sysdig agent automatically collects and reports on pre-defined metrics.
+You can also configure which metrics to monitor in an environment.

-## Step 3: Launch the Sysdig Web UI
+## Step 3: Launch the web UI
 {: #step3}

-After the IBM Cloud Monitoring with Sysdig agent is deployed in a metric source, collection and forwarding of metrics to the instance is automatic.
-The IBM Cloud Monitoring with Sysdig agent automatically collects and reports on pre-defined metrics.
-You can configure which metrics to monitor in an environment.

-You can [monitor](/docs/services/Monitoring-with-Sysdig/monitoring.html#monitoring), and [manage](/docs/services/Monitoring-with-Sysdig/manage.html#manage)  data through the IBM Cloud Monitoring with Sysdig Web UI.

-You launch the Sysdig web UI within the context of the Sysdig instance, from the {{site.data.keyword.Bluemix_notm}} UI.
+You launch the web UI within the context of the Sysdig instance, from the {{site.data.keyword.Bluemix_notm}} UI.

 Complete the following steps to launch the Sysdig web UI: